-The white embroidered country style napkins are dressed up by the sheer organza overlays and the crystal bracelet napkin rings.
+The white embroidered country style napkins are dressed up by the sheer organza overlays and then clustered within the crystal bracelet napkin rings.

 Even the foundation of this casual formal tablescape shows the mix I’m enjoying playing with here.
 A white linen embroidered tablecloth lends a sense of elegant flair, yet it’s smaller than the table and tossed askew, leaving the rustic wood table peeking out beneath.